Hanro50/MSMC/README.md

 function MSCallBack(code: string, MStoken: MSToken, callback: (info: callback) => void, updates?: (info: update) => void): Promise<void>
 ```
 ### MSRefresh
-This function is used to refresh account objects
+This function is used to refresh account objects<br>

 profile => Player profile.
 The same one you'd get from the callback function.
-This method only works with profiles gotten with msmc!
+This method only works with profiles gotten with msmc!<br>
 callback => The callback that is fired on a successful login.
-It contains a Mojang’s access token and a user profile
+It contains a Mojang’s access token and a user profile<br>
 updates => The URL needed to log in your user.
-You need to send this to a web browser or something similar to that!
+You need to send this to a web browser or something similar to that!<br>
-MStoken => The MS token object
+MStoken => The MS token object <br>
 ```ts
     function MSRefresh(profile: profile, callback: (info: callback) => void, updates?: (info: update) => void, authToken?: MSToken): Promise<void>;
 ```